TelahVC/awesome-fhe-blockchain/README.md

 - [Inco](https://www.inco.org/) - Universal confidentiality layer of web3, powered by FHE and secured by Ethereum.
 - [Octra](https://twitter.com/octra) - A FHE blockchain network with support for isolated execution environments.
 - [Mind Network](https://mindnetwork.io/) - The Zero Trust Layer of Web3.
+- [Sunscreen](https://sunscreen.tech/) - Privacy engine of the new web.

 ## Libraries